San Joaquin Valley: Demographics

 The educational attainment of high school graduate or higher is 72.7%.

 Poverty

 According to the United States Census Bureau's American Community Survey, six San Joaquin Valley counties had the highest percentage of residents living below the federal poverty line in 2006 of any counties in California.
-The report also revealed that the same six counties were among the 52 counties with the highest poverty rate in the United States.
+The report also showed that the same six counties were among the 52 counties with the highest poverty rate in the United States.
 The median income for a household in the valley was $46,713.
 The poverty rate for individuals below the poverty level is 23.7%.
+In 2005 U.S. congressional researchers compared the economically distressed Valley to the traditionally impoverished Appalachia region, resulting in the appellation New Appalachia.

+In 2011 Forbes, after taking the fluctuation of median home values, five of the top twenty "most miserable cities" were located in the San Joaquin Valley.
+Aside from the collapse of median home values, persistent crime, unemployment and poverty were common factors between Bakersfield, Fresno, Merced, Modesto and Stockton – every major city of the San Joaquin Valley.